-- Grade or analysis is the percent by weight of Nitrogen (N), Phosphorous fertilizer (P2O5) and Potassium fertilizer (K2O) that is guaranteed to be in the fertilizer. - A complete fertilizer contains N, P2O5, and K2O. - The laws governing the labeling of fertilizer vary greatly among states.
-Consult your land-grant university or the appropriate state agency regarding the laws in your location.
+- Grade or analysis is the percent by weight of nitrogen (N), phosphorous (P2O5) and potassium (K2O) that is guaranteed to be in the fertilizer. - A complete fertilizer contains N, P2O5, and K2O. - The Oklahoma Fertilizer Act governs the requirements for fertilizer labeling in the state.
+The requirements, and an example of a fertilizer label, are found below.